bamarni/pi64/README.md

 ## Getting started

 The default user is `pi` and its password `raspberry`, it has passwordless root privileges escalation through `sudo`.
-SSH is also enabled by default.

 Once logged in, you might want to run `sudo pi64-config` in order to get assisted with your setup!

+On the lite version, SSH is enabled by default.

 ## FAQ